What is Native Crossroads?

 Dr. Nelson (Cherokee) is Director Film & Media Studies at OU, Associate Professor of English, affiliated faculty with Native American Studies, and, where he teaches American Indian literature and film.
 His book Progressive Traditions: Identity in Cherokee Literature and Culture appeared in 2014.
 He is at work on a book on representations of the body in Indigenous film.
 He is the lead organizer of the Native Crossroads Film Festival & Symposium, Ex-Officio Member of the Board of Directors of the SCMS, and Faculty Fellow for Diversity and Inclusion for the Center for Teaching Excellence.

 Amanda E. Cuellar is a PhD candidate in the Department of English with an interest in border studies, Chicano literature, and Mexican cinema.
 Her dissertation project interrogates Gloria Anzaldúa’s notion of la frontera in contemporary Chicano texts.
 Her professional experience includes teaching freshman writing composition, technical writing, and serving as a graduate teaching assistant for the Film & Media Studies department.
 She has served as a volunteer for the Native Crossroads Film Festival since 2016 and is a co-programmer for this year’s event.

-Karl is the Digital Media Lab Manager for the Film & Media Studies Program at the University of Oklahoma.
-He is a founding member of Native Crossroads and handles the graphical, promotional, technological and media needs for the festival.
+Karl Schmidt is the Manager of the Digital Media Lab for the Film & Media Studies Program at the University of Oklahoma.
+He is a founding organizer of the Native Crossroads Film Festival and is a co-programer with Amanda Cuellar and Joshua Nelson for the 2018 and 2019 festivals.
+In addition to his programing duties, he handles the graphical, promotional, technological and media needs for the festival.
 Karl holds B.A.'s in Visual Anthropology, and New Media Photojournalism from Western Kentucky University.
 He is a noted wrangler of film directors.